This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 Top Cancer Care in Maryland

 Maryland residents are fortunate to have one of the best medical facilities in the country.
-Baltimore’s Johns Hopkins Medical Centers, including the Sidney Kimmel Comprehensive Cancer Center, are staffed by some of the best doctors and those with the most experience treating cancer.
-The facility is also designated by the National Cancer Institute as a Comprehensive Care Center with the latest treatments and the most experienced medical staff.
+Baltimore’s Johns Hopkins Medical Centers, including the Sidney Kimmel Comprehensive Cancer Center, are staffed by medical professionals experienced in cancer treatment.

-Maryland’s Asbestos Laws
+What Are Maryland’s Asbestos Laws?

-Maryland’s Department of the Environment has some very strict laws regarding how asbestos is handled and disposed of in the state.
-In addition to federal regulations, the state requires that only licensed professionals remove asbestos from a building or perform any kind of repair or renovation in a building with asbestos.
+The state also requires licensing for anyone who repairs or renovates any building with asbestos.
 These professionals must also renew their licenses every year and notify the state of all work done with asbestos.
-They also must keep records of all asbestos-related projects and use warning signs to protect the public.
+They also must keep records of asbestos-related projects and use warning signs to protect the public.

 Statute of Limitations – A Time Limit for Filing

-If you lost a loved one to one of these illnesses, you have three years from the time of death to file a wrongful death lawsuit against the responsible parties.
-With statutes of limitations, it is crucial that you work fast to make a case and to attempt to get justice for yourself or a loved one you lost.
+If you lost a loved one to one of these illnesses, you have three years from the time of death to file a wrongful death lawsuit against responsible parties.
+It is essential to act fast to make a case for yourself or a lost loved one.

 Working with a Maryland Mesothelioma Lawyer